Phnumbahwan/Heal/README.md

 # Heal
-One-click calmness at your fingertips.
-Find instant tranquility with our app.
+One-click and get motivate at your fingertips.
+Find instant tranquility with our free quote app.

 ## Installation